bids-apps/giga_connectome/docs/source/contributing.md

 ## Setting up your environment for development

-1. Fork the repository from github and clone your fork locally
+1. Fork the repository from github and clone your fork locally (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to setup your ssh key):

 ```bash
 git clone git@github.com:<your_username>/giga_connectome.git